 If I could change anything about this video, I would dial down the praise toward the very end.
-For as charming a guy I think Pat Sajak is, my closing thoughts are definitely hyperbolic.
-I'm calling that a consequence of making this video amid peak COVID quarantine.
+It's very hyperbolic, which I'm choosing to attribute to the loss of my mind amid peak 2020 quarantine.

 I know that my decision to omit Pat's politics skews his likability to a certain degree.
 He is a staunch conservative, and he has been vocal about his beliefs (quite smugly, at times) on Twitter.
-Photos have surfaced of him with Marjorie Taylor Greene and a Newsmax personality.
+Photos have surfaced of him with Marjorie Taylor Greene and a Newsmax anchor.
 He is a trustee for an outwardly conservative college.
 These values are at odds with my own, and I don't want my appreciation for his career to be mistaken for approval of his politics.
 I thought it was worth ignoring politics for the sake of this story, but that's a decision I've grown less comfortable with over time.
 It's a complex situation, and it feels weird to use the phrase "separate the art from the artist" when the "art" in question is just a game show and an interesting story that accompanies it.
-Pat is probably not a very decent person.
-But his show is important to me, and I enjoy watching him do his thing.
+But his show was important to me, and I enjoyed watching him do his thing.
 Make of that what you will.Â

-Around the 16:07 mark, I start talking about the salary dispute that resulted in the termination of Chuck Woolery from Wheel of Fortune.
-However, even though it is definite that a salary dispute led to his termination, I am not 100% confident in the exact figures I use here.
-It seems like no one can agree on what the exact details of the dispute were, and I probably could have saved myself the uncertainty had I been more vague with reference to dollar values.
+Although it is definite that a salary dispute led to Chuck Woolery's termination, I am not 100% confident in the exact figures I use here.
+It seems like no one can agree on what the exact details of the dispute were.

 It's not known for certain whether the developmental tape for Wheel of Fortune (11:01) came before the original Shopper's Bazaar pilot was taped.
-Personally, I think it's most plausible that it came when I put it, but there is some level of uncertainty there.
+I think it's most plausible that it did, but there is some level of uncertainty there.

 At 36:06, the onscreen caption says that The Late Late Show is syndicated.
 It's not.
 It airs on CBS.
 Just a goof.
 (I did away with those captions in subsequent videos mainly because they were too annoying to deal with and didn't offer significant value for the hassle.
 And things like this can slip through the cracks.)